merchise/xotl.ql/docs/source/monads.rst

  Monads Comprehension
 ======================

-.. automodule:: xotl.ql._monads
+.. automodule:: xotl.ql.translation._monads

 Algebra operator as abstractions
 ================================

-To stress the idea of abstraction of algorithms notice that engines may proceed differently to obtain the result of |map f l|.
+To stress the idea of abstraction of algorithms, notice that engines may proceed differently to obtain the result of |map f l|.

 If we can sensibly split `l`:math: into `l_1, l_2, ..., l_n`:math: then: